jjadeb/100-Days-of-Python-Code/README.md

 Favourite projects: Day 3, Day 11, and Day 15.

-Day 1: A pirate name generator.
+Day 1: A pirate name generator. \n
 Day 2: A tip calculator for groups.
 Day 3: A university science major recommender, made using UBC's list of science majors.
 Day 4: Rock paper scissors against the computer.
 Made using ASCII art.